webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005.md

   - Use Cases:
     -Teams striving for CI/CD and faster releases.
     -Companies with resources for cross-functional teams and automation tools.
-- Methodologies and frameworks::Kanban
+- Methodologies and frameworks::_Kanban_
-  - Kanban: Uses a visual kanban board to track task flow and optimize workflow.
+  - Kanban: Uses a visual kanban board(task board) to track task flow and optimize workflow.
   - **Main Focus:** Control work in progress (WIP) levels and manage workflows.
   - Simplest agile framework to learn and can be applied to any industry.
   - 6 Core Practices: